 In the current work, the prediction of copper (Cu) NP size as function of synthesis parameters is explored.
 Cu NPs hold significant promise for various catalytic processes, such as electro-catalysis and photo-catalysis, due to their abundance, cost-effectiveness, and versatile properties.\cite{guo:AngewandteChemIE2014, reske:JACS2014, gawande:ChemRev2016} For example, Reske \textit{et al.}\cite{reske:JACS2014} showed that decreasing the size of Cu NPs significantly improves their catalytic activity.
 Different synthesis methods give rise to different types of Cu NPs, which may differ in particle size, morphology, and extent of oxidation.
-While metallic Cu NPs are nominally ($Cu^0$), they often undergo (partial) surface oxidation depending on the synthesis conditions, leading to ($CuO_x$) phases of varying composition.\cite{gawande:ChemRev2016} The wide variety of possible synthesis outcomes, as well as the large parameter space, complicates the development of robust synthesis procedures to obtain specific properties.
+While metallic Cu NPs are nominally $Cu^0$, they often undergo (partial) surface oxidation depending on the synthesis conditions, leading to $CuO_x$ phases of varying composition.\cite{gawande:ChemRev2016} The wide variety of possible synthesis outcomes, as well as the large parameter space, complicates the development of robust synthesis procedures to obtain specific properties.

 Though ML is a tool with great potential for Cu NP synthesis, two challenges need to be tackled.
-The first challenge is finding a good quality data set to train the ML model, as a model can only be as good as its training data.\cite{chen:AdvEnergyMat2020, raccuglia:Nature2016, ma:NPJCompMat2024} To tackle this challenge, a consistent and qualitative data set is built in-house.
+The first challenge is finding a good quality data set to train the ML model.\cite{chen:AdvEnergyMat2020, raccuglia:Nature2016, ma:NPJCompMat2024} To tackle this challenge, a consistent and qualitative data set is built in-house.
 The second challenge is overcoming the data hungry nature of typical ML methods.
-Since the goal is to make synthesis optimization more efficient using ML, it makes no sense to first conduct hundreds of experiments that can serve as data to train the model.
-Therefore, a small data set of only a few experiments is used.\cite{vanpoucke:JournalApplPhys2020, vanpoucke:PolymerInt2022} Finally, within the context of lab-scale experiments, we emphasize interpretable ML: the model should not only predict outcomes, but also provide insight into the role of different synthesis parameters.
+Since the goal is to make synthesis optimization more efficient using ML, relying on hundreds of preliminary experiments to generate training data would be impractical in a lab-scale setting, both in terms of time and resource consumption.
+Instead, we focus on constructing a carefully selected, information-rich dataset that maximizes experimental variation while minimizing experimental effort.\cite{vanpoucke:JournalApplPhys2020, vanpoucke:PolymerInt2022} Finally, within the context of lab-scale experiments, we emphasize interpretable ML: the model should not only predict outcomes, but ideally also provide insight into the role of different synthesis parameters.

 In this work, we develop an interpretable ML model for Cu NP synthesis based on a small, high-quality data set, aiming to accelerate synthesis optimization while providing fundamental insights into parameter effects.
 In addition, performance of the interpretable ML model is also compared with the more classical DoE approach.